Cacti/documentation/Spikekill.md

 5. _Kills Per RRA_

    Spikekill will limit the number of data points that it overwrites to the value of _Kills Per RRA_.
-For reference, a single RRD file can contain multiple _data sources_ and multiple _archives_.
-Therefore, the total number of data points that could be overwritten in a single RRD file will be determined by the formula:
+For reference, a single RRDfile can contain multiple _data sources_ and multiple _archives_.
+Therefore, the total number of data points that could be overwritten in a single RRDfile will be determined by the formula:

    ```console